manimohans/solidity-exercise/README.md

-# 30-day smart contract personal challenge
+# 2 weeks smart contract personal challenge

 I'm challenging myself to code one smart contract a day for the next two weeks.
 I'll start by storing simple math and physics constants and gradually tackle complex data structures and scientific applications.